Nizamud33n/Nizam.github.io/README.md

  • CRM Integration(HubSpot & Salesforce): on email templates and domains using Google Analytics, gen erating actionable insights to optimize engagement metrics, including open rates and click-through rates.

+ Project Trainee

+ Apr 2021- Oct 2021

+ Ramco Systems

+ • MySQL Data Generation: Utilized MySQL to generate the dataset for language module, ensuring accurate and comprehensive data representation.

+ • Automated Excel Tool Usage: Employed an automated Excel tool to modify the language module as per clients’ requirements, enhancing customization and adaptability.

+ • Git Deployment for Version Control: Deployed the updated version of the language module in production and client servers using Git, ensuring smooth operations and version control.